Where We Work

 The right technology, deployed the right way, can be one of the world’s most powerful weapons against poverty.
 However, many technology projects in the developing world fail because of a focus on technology first and a lack of understanding of local markets and user needs.

-Applying expertise grounded in local knowledge and understanding of the needs of people in developing countries, TechnoServe uses technology across our programs in order to reach more people with proven approaches to improving their knowledge, skills, incomes, and opportunities.
-From remote sensing to e-learning platforms to applications for improving supply chain visibility, TechnoServe applies a variety of technology approaches to reduce poverty around the world.
+Applying expertise grounded in local knowledge and understanding of the needs of people in developing countries, TechnoServe uses digital solutions across our programs in order to reach more people with proven approaches to improving their knowledge, skills, incomes, and opportunities.
+From remote sensing to e-learning platforms to applications for improving supply chain visibility, TechnoServe applies a variety of tech-enabled approaches to reduce poverty around the world.

 Our Work in Technology